heldridge/jamz/README.md

 `jamz_padded_tracknumber`: If jamz is able to find a tracknumber tag, this will be the tracknumber padded to two digits (e.g. `2` -> `02`)

 `jamz_original_suffix`: This will be the original suffix of the file.
-For example, if the file jamz is processing is `song.flac`, this will be `.flac`.
+For example, if the file is named `song.flac`, this will be `.flac`.

 ### Flags